Welcome to our blog

 Notes from a photographer about how a bride and groom and understand what makes a great wedding photograph.

-Look, if we’re being honest a majority of good wedding photography is just normal, well-composed, informational images that work to tell a part of the story.
-An image of a floral arrangement or an altar photo of your family isn’t likely to win awards but nonetheless, they’re a necessary part of documenting the day.
-Follow me?
-That being said, this article is about the portfolio-grade images that make a documentary photographer's work unique, define their style, and demonstrate how they see creatively.
-To make work that rises above what is normal and expected we have to learn to evaluate images and this article is about how we do that.
-What defines a great documentary image?
+This article is about the portfolio-grade images that make a documentary photographer's work unique, define their style, and demonstrate how they see creatively.
+To understand work that rises above what is normal and expected it is helpful to give some thought on how to evaluate images and this article is about how we do that.
+Or in other words, what defines a great image?

 To begin are three pillars to how I learned to grade images: light, timing, and composition.
 My mentor/editor, from my days as a newspaper photojournalist, used to say a good image needs to have at least two and a great image has to have all three.
 That is how I know if I’ve made something that rises above what I hope is good/successful standard work.
 So let’s dive into those pillars and look at the approach to using them.